Continuous Combinatorics of Abelian Group Actions: The subshift problem for

-Fix for the moment $n,p,q$ with $p,q>n>\ell$, where $\ell$ is as in Definition~\ref{def:accep} for the good Turing machine $M$.
-Let $H_1=\Gdpacqa$, $H_2=\Gcqadpa$ be the labeled grid-graphs for the two horizontal long tiles used in defining $\gnpq$ as shown in Figure~\ref{fig:Gamma-npq-horiz}.
-Let $H=H_{n,p,q}$ be graph obtained by taking the disjoint union of $H_1$ and $H_2$ and then identifying corresponding points of the subregions having the same label, as in the definition of $\gnpq$ (see \S\ref{subsec:tilethm}).
-Thus, $H$ is an induced sub-graph of the graph $\gnpq$.
-Note that we may also view $H$ as being obtained by stacking $G_1$ on top of $G_2$ so that the bottom subrectangular regions of $G_1$ coincide with the corresponding top subrectangular regions of $G_2$, and then identifying corresponding vertices as in $\gnpq$.
-If $z$ is a map from the vertex set $V(H)$ of $H$ to $4=\{ 0,1,2,3\}$, we say $z$ is prototypical if $z$ respects the subshift $Y$ corresponding to $M$ as in Definition~\ref{def:resp}.
-Recall this means that for any $\ell\times \ell$ rectangle $R$ contained in one of the grid-graphs $H_1$ or $H_2$, $z\res R$ satisfies (\ref{acc_a})--(\ref{acc_c}) of Definition~\ref{def:accep}.
+Fix for the moment $n,p,q$ with $p,q>n\geq \ell-1$, where $\ell$ is as in Definition~\ref{def:accep} for the good Turing machine $M$.
+Let $H_1=\Gdpacqa$, $H_2=\Gcqadpa$ be the labeled grid graphs for the two horizontal long tiles used in defining $\gnpq$ as shown in Figure~\ref{fig:Gamma-npq-horiz}.
+Let $H=H_{n,p,q}$ be the quotient graph of the disjoint union of $H_1$ and $H_2$ by identifying corresponding vertices of the blocks having the same label, as in the definition of $\gnpq$ (see \S\ref{subsec:tilethm}).
+Thus, $H$ is an induced subgraph of the graph $\gnpq$.
+Note that we may also obtain $H$ by first stacking $H_1$ on top of $H_2$ so that the labeled blocks along the bottom side of $H_1$ coincide with the corresponding labeled blocks along the top side of $H_2$, and then identifying corresponding vertices as in $\gnpq$.
+If $z$ is a map from the vertex set $V(H)$ of $H$ to $4=\{ 0,1,2,3\}$, we say $z$ is prototypical if for any $\ell\times \ell$ rectangle $R$ contained in one of the grid graphs $H_1$ or $H_2$, $z\res R$ satisfies (\ref{acc_a})--(\ref{acc_c}) of Definition~\ref{def:accep}.

 From Lemma~\ref{ttc} and Theorem~\ref{thm:pcn} we have the following.